worldwidepixel/worldwidepixel-website/src/pages/music/use.md

 layout: "../../layouts/DefaultMD.astro"
 ---

+_Updated 2025-07-13_
 First and foremost, I reserve all rights to my music.
 (I just feel more comfortable releasing it in this way)

 The details are pretty simple:

-- You must provide credit to me (WorldWidePixel)
+- You must provide attribution to me (WorldWidePixel)
 - You may not reupload my music verbatim
 - You may use my music under the fair use doctrine, including but not limited to the following:
     - Using my music in videos or streams